jackayeung/gesturerecognition/README.md

 * **PyAutoGUI**: This library enables the automation of keyboard and mouse actions, allowing for the execution of macros corresponding to recognized gestures.
 * **WebBrowser**: Used to open URLs in the default web browser, such as linking to a school’s fight song when the ‘Hook ‘Em Horns’ gesture is recognized.

-The goal was to perform various convenient actions on the computer based on the detected hand gestures, where each macro would be mapped to a specific hand gesture.
-Currently, these actions include raising and lowering the system volume, minimizing all open windows, opening webpages, and playing or pausing videos.
+The goal was to be able to perform various convenient actions on the computer based on detected hand gestures, where each macro would be mapped to a specific hand gesture.
+Currently, these actions include raising and lowering the system volume, minimizing all open windows, opening webpages, and playing / pausing videos.

 To accomplish this, the Mediapipe HandPose model is imported and initialized with specific configurations.
-It then defines several functions to draw hand landmarks, process hand gestures, perform actions based on the detected gestures, and identify specific gestures.
+The model draws hand landmarks as seen in the below image, which are subsequently used to process and identify specific gestures.

 <p align="center">
   <img src="readme-assets/image.webp" alt="Example Image">